 Real tango, the tango you’ll see in Buenos Aires, is very different.
 The movements are complex.
 The man signals to his partner with subtle cues that they’ve practiced religiously.

 The tango you’ll see in a proper Buenos Aires tango show tells a passionate story.
 If you find yourself in la ciudad de la furia, choose from one of these 10 best tango shows in Buenos Aires for the experience of a lifetime.

 Tango shows start and end late.
 Buenos Aires could easily be considered the real city that never sleeps, so pay attention to the times if you’d prefer an early night.

 All Tango Shows (that I know of) offer a dinner and it’s usually optional.
 You can choose to have the whole package or dine at a nearby restaurant before or after.
-From my experience the dinner is before the actual show rather than during.

 Most shows include transfers from your hotel.
 If you’re staying in an Airbnb, check if you can go to a nearby hotel to be picked up.